Terrorgram: Origins and history

+Ideology and organization

+Terrorgram is decentralized and its channels promote far-right, neo-fascist ideology.
+Some channels are ecofascist in nature, promoting an anti-human ideology, though this is only a subset and most are more traditionally far-right.
+The terminology "Terrorgram" was only sometimes used by the members and the terminology was not universal.
+Members share violent and snuff videos.

-A major influence on Terrorgram is the neo-Nazi web forum Iron March, linked to both the proscribed UK-based group National Action, and the US-founded Atomwaffen Division.
-Despite having little over 1,200 users when it shut down in November 2017, Iron March, as a forum, has had an outsized influence on modern neo-Nazism.
-It popularised the book Siege by American neo-Nazi James Mason, a work promoting the establishment of underground, leaderless terrorist cells, working towards destabilising society and ushering in revolution.
-Iron March was also key in the development of the “terrorwave” aesthetic, a distinctive form of visual propaganda that communicates a message of terrorist violence.
-Rendered in red, white and black, the style often incorporates images of historical fascists, terrorists or paramilitaries wearing skull masks, with esoteric far-right symbols and simplistic slogans, such as "TRAITORS WILL HANG" and "RAPE THE POLICE".
+Aesthetics in media produced by the community are often vaporwave or fashwave, with neon colors juxtaposed with classical images.
+"Terrorwave", which developed in part due to Iron March, features graphics rendered in red, white and black.
+The style often incorporates images of historical fascists, terrorists or paramilitaries wearing skull masks, with esoteric far-right symbols and simplistic slogans, such as "TRAITORS WILL HANG" and "RAPE THE POLICE".
 There is also a strong strain of esotericism and occultism woven into Terrorgram propaganda, lending a mystic sheen to the movement.
 Esoteric Hitlerism is frequently referenced.

+Calls to violence are common, and channels regularly share instructions and manuals on how to carry out hate crimes, mass shootings and target critical infrastructure and even lists of potential targets.
+Terrorgram is a key communications forum for individuals and networks attached to Atomwaffen Division, The Base, and other explicit militant accelerationist groups.
+White supremacist works Siege and The Turner Diaries are both commonly spread within the channels.
+The 2019 novella Harassment Architecture written by Mike Ma is popular with and was widely distributed by Terrorgram.
+Some channels are "book clubs" or provide reading material.
+A "White Boy Summer" reading list from 2021 included only two works: Mike Ma's other novel Gothic Violence, and one of Terrorgram's own manuals.

 Sanctification

-The Global Network on Extremism and Technology refers to Terrorgram and the broader ecosystem that it belongs to as "a 'dark fandom' that venerates and valorizes extreme-right terrorists as 'saints' and 'martyrs' in a manner similar to the heroization of school shooters and serial killers."
+Terrorgram propagates "Saints culture", what terrorism scholar Graham Macklin called "a 'dark fandom' that venerates and valorizes extreme-right terrorists as 'saints' and 'martyrs' in a manner similar to the heroization of school shooters and serial killers".
 In the event of an accelerationist, supremacist or neo-Nazi attack, Terrorgram sees the members of the collective engaged in the search for signs attesting to the ideological closeness in order to sanctify the attacker.

 The sanctification of a terrorist leads to their entry into the pantheon of terrorist-saints that are taken as models by Terrorgram.
-Among these, some can be identified who can be considered as founders of the ideological core, so-called founding saints: Brenton Tarrant, Theodore Kaczynski, Anders Breivik, Timothy McVeigh, and Dylann Roof.
+Among these, some can be identified who can be considered as founders of the ideological core, so-called founding saints: Brenton Tarrant, Theodore Kaczynski, Anders Behring Breivik, Timothy McVeigh, Charles Manson and Dylann Roof.
 The five criteria required to become a saint include being of white race, conducting a deliberate attack, having motive to kill those who "threaten the white race," a "score" of killing at least one, and sharing the ideology of white supremacy.